Are you ready to discover your college program?

-As long as students continue to maintain satisfactory academic progress, most federal student aid programs make their awards based on financial need without considering grades.
+As long as students continue to maintain satisfactory academic progress, most federal student aid programs base their awards on financial need without considering grades.

 No age limit applies to FAFSA eligibility.
 While the form asks applicants to provide their age, this information is only used to establish parental dependency status.

-The FAFSA application does not ask about your parent’s citizenship status.
-If they do not hold a valid social security number, they may enter 000-00-0000 when asked for this information on the form.
+The FAFSA does not ask about your parents' citizenship status.
+If they do not hold a valid Social Security number, they may enter 000-00-0000 when asked for this information on the form.

 Yes, you can file before applying to any colleges.
 Name at least one school to receive your information, and consider listing others that interest you in case they require early deadlines.
 You may add or delete schools later.

 Reviewed by: R.J.
 Weiss